Turkey Essential Guidelines for U.S. Citizens

 Yes, all U.S. citizens must possess a valid visa before travelling to Turkey.
 Turkey's electronic visa system is the most affordable and convenient way of obtaining a visa and pass through Turkish immigration.

-With an online tourist visa, you can enter and stay in Turkey for a maximum of 90 days on a single trip.
+With an online tourist visa, you can enter and stay in Turkey for a maximum of 90 days on a single and multiple trip.
 The visa, however, will be valid for 180 days.
 U.S. citizens can obtain a multiple-entry Turkish e-Visa.
-They can enter Turkey multiple times within the visa validity period, but they cannot stay for more than three months/180 days on a single trip.
+They can enter Turkey multiple times within the visa validity period, but they cannot stay for more than three months 180 days on a single trip.

-The e-Visa is ideal for U.S. tourists who want to visit Turkey for short business trips or excursions.
-The entire process is fully online, so the applicant does not need to visit a Turkish embassy.
-Moreover, the visa is approved within () days, and the visa costs are relatively lower than a sticker visa.
+The e-Visa is ideal for U.S. tourists who want to visit Turkey for short tourist, business trips or excursions.
+The eVisa process is fully online Turkey visa form for US citizens, so the applicant does not need to visit a Turkish embassy.
+Moreover, the visa is approved with Normal Processing 24 working hours, Rush Processing (1-4 Hours), and Super Rush Processing (30 Minutes). the visa costs are relatively lower than a sticker visa.

 What are the Consequences of Overstaying your Turkish Visa?